 · Toxicological and environmental testing

-If you were interested in studying biochemistry, you would receive additional knowledge in the basic sciences of biology and chemistry, but particularly in biochemistry you would cover:
+If you were interested in studying biochemistry, you may need additional knowledge in basic sciences; particularly biology and chemistry, but particularly in biochemistry you would cover:

 · Molecular biology and Novel Molecular Diagnostics